DataResearchLabs/my_time_tabulator/README.md

     * "@T1-MISC: Morning Emails, Update/Fix Computer, etc.",
     * "@T2-NPM: Non-Project Meetings", and <br>
     * "@T3-NPT: Non-Project Training", <br>
 * There is a hidden Task "--BREAK--" that you cannot edit or remove.
-It exists for marking the start of Lunch time, or the start of a quick break away from work, and to mark the end of your work day.
-The duration column is never calculated fro a --BREAK-- row, but teh --BREAK-- row is used to derive the end date/time of the prior task.
-So entering --BREAK-- rows is important for the system to properly calculate times.<br>
+It exists for marking the start of Lunch time, or the start of a short break, and to mark the end of your work day.
+The duration column is never calculated for a "break" row, but the "break" row is used to derive the end date/time of the prior task.
+Thus, entering "break" rows is important for the system to properly calculate task durations.<br>